 If altitude affects attitude, then the beauty of the Blue Ridge Mountains will elevate your mood.
 So will the sights and sounds of this western North Carolina city located some 4 hours to the west of raleigh.
 Attractions include The Biltmore House or perhaps you enjoy whitewater rafting.
 Every fall, the beautiful colors of the changing leaves attract thousands of visitors along the Blue Ridge Parkway .

-Play on the beach, fish in the surf, visit shops and over 200 restaurants, most featuring fresh seafood.
+Play on the beach, fish in the surf or go deep sea fishing for the BIG one, visit shops and over 200 restaurants, most featuring fresh seafood.
+There's much to do at the Outer Banks!!
 You'll want to visit the Wright Brothers Memorial commemorating the world's first powered flight and Jockey's Ridge State Park, home of the largest sand dune on the east coast.
 If lighthouses are your thing, there are several to visit, many of which you can climb including the world famous Cape Hatteras lighthouse.
 Travel time to the Outer Banks is just shy of four hours from Raleigh.
-My personal opinion is that the best time to visit is right after afte Labor day weekend when the weather and surf are the warmest and the summer crowds have diminished.
+My personal opinion is that the best time to visit is right after Labor day weekend when the weather and surf are the warmest and the summer crowds have diminished.